mhorpheus/test/DFIR-SpinUp.md

 	- folder must be named "IRXX-YYYY-Evidence" in the root folder of a consultant's IBM Box:
 		- invite only XFIR people working on this case with "Co-owner" rights,
 		- do **not** create it within a team shared part of IBM Box,
-	- create a "IRXX-YYYY-Evidence/Client Upload" folder for Client originating upload:
+	- create an "IRXX-YYYY-Evidence/Client Upload" folder for Client originating upload:
-		- allows to move uploaded files to a root folder of "IRXX-YYYY-Evidence", so that files are not widely shared,
+		- file uploaded by Client to "IRXX-YYYY-Evidence/Client Upload" can be moved to "IRXX-YYYY-Evidence" folder to limit extensive access,
 		- invite people for an upload with "Previewer Uploader" rights, so they confirm that files have been uploaded, but can not do much beyond that,
 	- do not send Box invites to free email providers (eg. Gmail, Hotmail) as they are banned from accessing IBM's Box and will violate IBM ITCS300 Security Policy.
 	- see [tutorial](#IBM-Box-Folder-for-Digital-Evidence) below.